openthread/ot-docs/site/en/codelabs/openthread-border-router-ipv6-multicast/index.lab.md

 ```

 > aside positive
 >
 > Dive Deeper:
 >
 > The BBR dataset shows that the OTBR has become the Primary Backbone Router (PBBR):
 >
 > * `server16` is the RLOC16 of the PBBR.
 > * `seqno` is the randomly generated BBR sequence number.
-PBBR can change seqno to trigger reregistrations.
+PBBR can change seqno to trigger re-registrations.
-> * `delay` is the value of Registration Delay, by which Thread devices should delay before reregistrations.
+> * `delay` is the value of Registration Delay, by which Thread devices should delay before re-registrations.
 > * `timeout` is the default duration in seconds for which a Multicast Listener Registration (MLR) remains valid.
 Thread devices will automatically renew their MLR registrations before expiration if they still subscribe to the multicast address.
 >
-> Refer to  [OpenThread CLI Reference](https://github.com/openthread/openthread/blob/main/src/cli/README.md#bbr-config-seqno-seqno-delay-delay-timeout-timeout) for more on BBR dataset configuration.
+> Refer to  [OpenThread CLI Reference](https://github.com/openthread/openthread/blob/main/src/cli/README.md#bbr-config-seqno-seqno-delay-delay-timeout-timeout) for more information on BBR dataset configuration.

 ## Build and Flash Thread devices
 Duration: 05:00

 Build the Thread 1.2 CLI application with Multicast and flash the two nRF52840 DK boards.

 ### **Build nRF52840 DK firmware**